 There are numerous ways in which patients and the public can become involved in testing treatments.
 As we have already outlined, they may be the prime movers - the ones who identify the gaps in understanding and the need to find new ways of doing things.
 Their input may be facilitated by researchers; they may be involved in some stages of the work but not others; they may be involved from the moment of identification of a specific uncertainty that needs addressing through to dissemination and implementation, and incorporation of the project's findings in an updated systematic review; and they may be involved in different ways within one project.
 Sometimes they initiate the work themselves.
 There is no hard and fast rule: the appropriateness of different strategies and approaches in a particular study will dictate those strategies chosen.
-As the localized prostate earwer writhinds and researchers work together they offer a powerful combination for reducing treatment uncertainties for the benefit of all.
-Various methods for enabling this joint working, suited to individual studies as appropriate, with endorsement and support from national research organizations, bode well for the future
+As the localized prostate earsem with identification for reducing treatment uncertainties for the benefit of all.
+Various methods for enabling this joint working, suited to individual studies as appropriate, with endorsement and support from national research organizations, bode well for the future.